-As this recipe is paleo friendly it means this is also a gluten free rhubarb crisp making it perfect for anyone who suffers from coeliac disease or has a gluten intolerance.
+As this recipe is paleo friendly, it means this is also a gluten-free rhubarb crisp making it perfect for anyone who suffers from the coeliac disease or has a gluten intolerance.
 There are many benefits of the paleo diet that you should check out if you’re looking at getting into this diet.

-If you want to see how this rhubarb crisp recipe is done then check out the video I have prepared above on it.
-As always if you like what you see then please subscribe to the YouTube channel so you can stay up to date.
+If you want to see how this rhubarb crisp recipe is done then check out the video I have prepared below on it.
+As always if you like what you see, then please subscribe to the YouTube channel so you can stay up to date.

 Paleo Rhubarb Crisp Recipe

 - 1 cup almond flour

 - ¼ cup honey